-Information Centre (MABIC) and Editor-in-Chief of The Petri Dish, the first science newspaper in Malaysia | February 21, 2017
+Mahaletchumy Arujanan, executive director of Malaysian Biotechnology Information Centre (MABIC) and Editor-in-Chief of The Petri Dish, the first science newspaper in Malaysia.

-HIGHLIGHTS:
+HIGHLIGHTS

-- Asian food security challenged by population growth, rising calorie demands that non GE farming cannot meet - China poised to become biotech powerhouse, but will take own path to reduce private sector involvement - Bangladesh pioneering insect-resistant eggplant huge success, government controlled - Adoption of insect-resistant cotton in India faster than in US, but activists blocking further biotech innovation - Foreign funded anti-GE NGOs spread misinformation, scaring countries from embracing new technologies - If protesters succeed, Asia will be locked into outdated food production systems that could lead to crisis number of factors are expected to challenge Asia's food security status in the next few decades.
-For the past 25 years, Asia's economy, led by India, China, Japan, South Korea and Singapore, has grown by university ear and already accounts for 40 percent of the global economy (Lagarde, 2016).
+- Asian food security challenged by population growth, rising calorie demands that non GE farming cannot meet - China poised to become biotech powerhouse, but will take own path to reduce private sector involvement - Bangladesh pioneering insect-resistant eggplant huge success, government controlled - Adoption of insect-resistant cotton in India faster than in US, but activists blocking further biotech innovation - Foreign funded anti-GE NGOs spread misinformation, scaring countries from embracing new technologies - If protesters succeed, Asia will be locked into outdated food production systems that could lead to crisis

+A number of factors are expected to challenge Asia's food security status in the next few decades.
+For the past 25 years, Asia's economy, led by India, China, Japan, South Korea and Singapore, has grown by around six percent a year and already accounts for 40 percent of the global economy (Lagarde, 2016).
+However, with 60 percent of the global population and two-thirds of the world's poor, many countries are not food secure and climate change and traditional farming practices are threatening its agriculture sector.